Manage nodes in a swarm

-- drain a manager node so that only performs swarm management tasks and is unavailable for task assignment.
+- drain a manager node so that it only performs swarm management tasks and is unavailable for task assignment.

 - drain a node so you can take it down for maintenance.

 - pause a node so it can't receive new tasks.

 - restore unavailable or paused nodes availability status.

 For example, to change a manager node to